A. Eugene Washington, M.D., M.Sc.

 - Expertise in medicine, clinical research and healthcare innovation

-- Important customer and patient perspective through leadership of complex health systems
+- Important customer, patient and healthcare provider perspective through leadership of complex health systems

 - Expertise in health policy

 - Member, Science, Technology & Sustainability